What Defines a Value Stock?

-Federal Agricultural saw an increase in earnings per share from 2.83 in Q2 to $3.07 now.
-Its most recent dividend yield is at 3.41%, which has decreased by 0.19% from 3.6% in the previous quarter.
+Most recently, Eagle Point Credit Co reported earnings per share at 0.39, whereas in Q2 earnings per share sat at 0.32.
+Its most recent dividend yield is at 9.88%, which has ('', 'not changed') by 0.0% from 9.88% in the previous quarter.

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.